Reviewed: the Garmin Tactix Delta

 I made the decision to buy a Garmin Tactix Delta after borrowing a Fenix 6 earlier in the year for review purposes.
 Much as I love my Garmin Instinct, it was a little hard to go back to it after a few weeks with the Fenix’s big full-colour screen, detailed health-tracking functionality, weeks-long battery life, and advanced navigation features.

 However, there were a couple of features missing from the Fenix 6 model I reviewed (the standard, non-Pro model) that I felt I’d have to have if I was going to go to the expense of upgrading.
 Most notably, full-colour mapping, route creation, and inbuilt music.
-To get those meant the Fenix 6 Pro and, since I also wanted the largest size available, I realised I might as well buy a Garmin Tactix Delta because (with the exception of a few small details) they are essentially the same thing.
+To get those meant the Garmin Fenix 6 Pro and, since I also wanted the largest size available, I realised I might as well buy the Tactix Delta because (with the exception of a few small details) they are essentially the same thing.

 So I did, and so here is my review of it.
-I should say at the outset that there will be a lot of overlap with my previous review of the Fenix 6 because so much of the functionality is the same.
-However, rather than copy-pasting, I have started from scratch, field-tested the Tactix again as an entirely new watch, and written my review accordingly.
-Hopefully this might bring a few different features to the fore that I didn’t focus on in the other review, or highlight different aspects of how the watch works.
+I should say at the outset that there will be a lot of overlap with my previous review of the Fenix 6 edition because so much of the functionality is the same.
+However, rather than copy-pasting, I started from scratch, field-tested the Tactix again as an entirely new watch, and wrote my review accordingly.
+Hopefully, this might bring a few different features to the fore that I didn’t focus on in the other review, or highlight different aspects of how the watch works.
 I will also focus especially on the features that are unique to this particular model.

 Choosing between the Garmin Tactix Delta and Garmin Fenix 6

-As referenced above, there are a lot of similarities between the Garmin Tactix Delta and the Fenix 6 Pro.
+As referenced above, there are a lot of similarities between the Garmin Tactix Delta edition and the Fenix 6 Pro.
 Both watches are available with various options: